wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

-.. list-table:: Relative variation in lenght (expressed in %) for sensitivity analysis on Test 4
+.. list-table:: Relative variation in length (expressed in %) for sensitivity analysis on Test 4
    :header-rows: 1

    * - Sizing method